 Promega has branches in 15 countries with more than 50 global distributors serving 100 countries.
 The company's headquarters are located in Madison, Wisconsin.
-Promega Biosciences (PBI) is located in San Luis Obispo, California while Promega BioSystems (PBS) is located in Sunnyvale, California.
 The company recently opened new facility for its China operations, replacing an existing molecular biology reagent production site.
+Promeg operates its manufacturing facilities through Promega BioSciences (PBI ) in San Luis Obispo, California; Promega BioSystems (PBS) in Seoul, South Korea; Promega BioSystems Sunnyvale, Inc. in Sunnyvale, California; Shanghai Promega Biological Products, Ltd. in Shanghai, China; and Terso Solutions, Inc. in Madison, Wisconsin.

 Promega Biosciences (PBI) combines research in chemistry and manufacturing to serve the scientific community.
 Promega BioSystems (PBS) designs and manufactures single-tube and microplate readers for fluorescent and luminescent biological assays.